-Hall & Oates, Tears For Fears Combine Forces For An Awesome ’80’s Concert Series
+Hall & Oates, Tears For Fears Combine Forces For An Awesome ’80s Concert Series

 — Relix Magazine (@RelixMag) March 2, 2017

-In a statement to announce the concert series, both Hall & Oates and Tears For Fears were complimentary of their touring partners.
-Daryl Hall explained how pleased he was to be working with Tears For Fears.
+In a statement to announce the concert series, both Hall & Oates and Tears for Fears were complimentary of their touring partners.
+Daryl Hall explained how pleased he was to be working with Tears for Fears.

 “I am very excited to be touring with Tears for Fears.
 Their music has a timeless quality that complements what we do.
 I think everyone is going to love this show!”

 Additionally, the Hall & Oates singer told Rolling Stone magazine that this tour “could be the start of a long relationship between Tears For Fears and us.”
 John Oates echoed his partner’s sentiments, saying that he “can’t wait to get back out there on the road.”
-The musician added that Tears For Fears was “one of [his] favorite bands.”
+The musician added that Tears for Fears was “one of [his] favorite bands.”

 wake me up when things get started #tbt pic.twitter.com/TnVnKhnFvx